metaraine/generator-raine-app/README.md

 # generator-raine-app
->

-This is my personal generator for creating new web apps.
+This is my personal generator for creating node web apps.
+It changes a lot as I experiment and incorporate new technology, so it's not meant to be a stable generator for widespread reuse.

-### Stack
+### What it includes

 - gulp
 	- script concat & min